 Kerala, what is that first thing that comes to your mind when you hear about this prepossessing land?
 Is it the clean beaches, the backwaters, the hill stations, or the landscape?
 Well, let’s add on an inevitable element that marks Kerala so different and unique, the humanscape of Kerala!
-The experiences and learning we engrossed from this tightly knit community are unfathomable.

 The slow-moving self-sustaining people of Kerala is what makes the state stand out in front of the world.
 A humble bunch who enjoy the calm and subtle lifestyle, but who also are the lovers of the fury of rain, the battle of football games, and the beautiful chaos of festivals.
 So what makes the land and people so grounded while being passionate and lively at the very same time?